osadl/OSLOC2JSON/README.md

      }
 ```
 all keys in dicts without values have been converted to simple list elements.

+### License upgrade
+Newer versions of licenses may be available that may offer more options with
+respect to license compatibility.
+Related upgrade rules may be defined in a file
+named "licenseupgraderules.json" with an associative array of two-element lists
+where the key denotes the licenses to be upgraded, the first list element the
+license to upgrade to and the optional second list element a license obligation
+to add such as, for example, "YOU MUST Indicate License change".
+To enable
+automatic license upgrade, the "-l" or "--licenseupgrade" command line option
+must be specified.

 ### Merging
 Two or more OSLOC files may be merged in such a way that additional license